 Agave Colorata growth varies based on how they are grown.
 When grown in the landscape, they tend to grow smaller, 2′-4′ feet tall.
 In their natural habitat, plants can reach 10′ feet tall.

 Flowering and Fragrance

-In cooler climates, the flowering can take up to 25 years.
+In cooler climates, flowering can take up to 25 years.

 Light and Temperature

-These succulent-like plants are more suited for full sun to lightly shade areas.
+These succulent-like plants are more suited for full sun-to-light shade areas.
 The best environment has a bit of shade and warmth (spring to summer months).

 These plants are more tolerant of droughts if planted outdoors.
-Agave Colorata has shown to be very tolerant of frost.
+Agave Colorata is very tolerant of frost.

 Watering and Feeding

 Though drought tolerant in the summer months, it grows faster if provided with regular watering.
 Allow the soil to dry between waterings.